Loading...

 Portion Control

-Drink water before and during your meal to aid digestion and prevent rapid glucose absorption.
+Drink plenty of water before and during your meal to help with digestion and absorption, potentially reducing the impact of a glucose spike.

 healthspan-mbl